aws/aws-cdk/packages/aws-cdk-lib/aws-iam/README.md

 ### Granting service and account principals permission to assume a role

-Service srincipals and account principals can be granted permission to assume a role using `assumeRolePolicy` which modifies the role trust policy.
+Service principals and account principals can be granted permission to assume a role using `assumeRolePolicy` which modifies the role trust policy.

 ```ts
 const role = new iam.Role(this, 'role', {